USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Dispute resolution

-An employee may turn to the Ombudsman in particular when:
+An employee may turn to the Ombudsman in particular when they:

-- needs an opinion of an outsider, or someone to indicate the right course of action;
+- need the opinion of an external professional or someone who may indicate the right course of action;

-- needs help in solving a complicated case;
+- need help in solving a complicated matter;

-- believes that he/she has been treated unfairly;
+- believe that they have been treated unfairly;

-- is in a conflict that is affecting their performance at the University;
+- are in a conflict that is affecting their performance at the University;

-- doesn’t know who you should approach with your case.
+- do not know who they should approach with their problem.

-Obtaining consent for employment outside the University (applies only to academic staff)
+Obtaining consent for employment outside the University (applies only to academic teachers)

-Academic staff for whom the University is the primary place of work within the meaning of Article 120 of the Act – Law on Higher Education and Science may, with the consent of the Rector, take up or continue additional employment with only one additional employer conducting didactic or scientific activity;
+An academic teacher for whom the University is the primary workplace within the meaning of Article 120 of the Act – the Law on Higher Education and Science may, with the Rector’s consent, undertake or continue additional employment with only one additional employer conducting teaching or scientific activity;

-An employer engaged in didactic or scientific activity is an entity which carries out didactic or scientific activity in an independent and continuous manner, including in particular:
+An employer engaged in teaching or scientific activity is an entity which carries out teaching or scientific activity in an independent and continuous manner, including in particular:

 - universities;

-- the Polish Academy of Sciences, acting on the basis of the Act of 30 April 2010 on the Polish Academy of Sciences;
+- the Polish Academy of Sciences, acting under the Act of 30 April 2010 on the Polish Academy of Sciences;

-- scientific institutes of the Polish Academy of Sciences, operating pursuant to the Act referred to in item 2;
+- scientific institutes of the Polish Academy of Sciences, operating under the Act referred to in point 2;

-- research institutes operating pursuant to the Act of 30 April 2010 on research institutes;
+- research institutes operating under the Act of 30 April 2010 on research institutes;

 - international scientific institutes established under separate acts operating in the territory of the Republic of Poland;